La Saison Bleue

 On the 2019 Sea Forum, Amwej, the first Tunisian call for projects on the sustainable blue economy was launched, approaching municipalities, associations, NGOs and start-ups linked to the maritime domain and concerned with a sustainable environment.
 A committee of professionals studied more than 80 projects and selected three (in Kelibia, Carthage and Bizerte) that benefited from engineering expertise and advice as well as financial support.

 In 2020, everything was ready to gather crowds and enthusiasts all along the Tunisian coast during the three months of the third edition of La Saison Bleue.
 The Covid-19 pandemic decided otherwise.
 Saving on the health plan at present time Tunisia, this world surge however brought to knees a significant part of the Tunisian economic activity, particularly related to the touristic season.

 Transforming the impossibility of physical gatherings to bring this fight to save the sea to life in the world, La Saison Bleue 2020 therefore launches Le Club Bleu / Blue Club, the first international think tank devoted to maritime identity.
-Its launch will be done on of the 3rd edition of the Forum Mondial de la Mer - Bizerte to be held on July 15th July, 2020.
+Its launch was done on of the 3rd edition of the Forum Mondial de la Mer - Bizerte held on July 15th July, 2020.